stevekrouse/WoofJS/README.md

     ```
     git checkout -b more-pokemon-sprites
     ```

-6. Once you've made your changes, commit them to your branch.
+6. Stage your changes to be committed.
     ```
+    git add .
+    ```

+7. Once you've made and staged your changes, commit them to your branch.

+    ```
     git commit -m "add more pokemon sprites"
     ```
-7. Push your new branch (not master!) to the GitHub repo.
+8. Push your new branch (not master!) to the GitHub repo.

     ```
     git push origin more-pokemon-sprites
     ```
-8. Submit a pull request so your changes can be reviewed.
+9. Submit a pull request so your changes can be reviewed.

 If you have any questions, please email steve at thecodingspace.com :)